GCW Tag Team Championship

 The GCW Tag Team Championship is a professional wrestling world tag team championship created and promoted by the American promotion Game Changer Wrestling.
-Established on April 1, 1999 as JCW Tag Team Championship, the inaugural champions were Nick Niosi and Ricky O. The current champions are The Brothers of Funstruction (Yabo the Clown and Ruffo the Clown), who are in their first reign both as a team and individually.
-They won the titles by defeating YDNP (Alec Price and Jordan Oliver) in a Riddlebox Winners Take All match also for YDNP's JCW Tag Team Championship at Evil Deeds in Detroit, Michigan on September 12, 2025.
+Established on April 1, 1999 as JCW Tag Team Championship, the inaugural champions were Nick Niosi and Ricky O. The current champions are KJ Orso and Sam Stackhouse, who are in their first reign as a team and individually.
+They won the title by defeating Bustah and the Brain (Alec Price and Jordan Oliver) at GCW Homecoming Weekend: Night 1 on August 15, 2026.